 How To Avoid It: Make sure everyone is aware of proper group riding etiquette and knows to ride in a staggered formation.
 You’d be amazed how many people are unaware of this simple technique.
 Riding in staggered formation increases vision and moves bikes out of line with each other so a temporary lapse in attention won't cause a wreck.

 You have to stop quickly due to traffic and you grab the front brake in a panic.

 How To Avoid It: Learn to use your front brake.
 It might seem counterintuitive, but the front brake is the most powerful and difficult-to-master component on your motorcycle.
 It can change your speed much quicker than your engine.

-For more information and a Free book which includes 10 Myths about Motorcycle Accidents and 6 Things to Know Before Talking to the Insurance Adjustor or Hiring an Attorney go to www.MotorcycleAccidentBook.com or Call Now (800)-707-2552, ext.
+For more information and a free book which includes 10 Myths about Motorcycle Accidents and 6 Things to Know Before Talking to the Insurance Adjustor or Hiring an Attorney go to www.MotorcycleAccidentBook.com or Call Now (800)-707-2552, ext.
 515 (24 Hour Recorded Message).
 Why offer a Free Book?
 Because since 1997, I have represented hundreds of injured Iowans including many Iowans injured in motorcycle accidents.
 I have seen too many clients make mistakes before they had the “right” information resulting in them losing thousands of dollars.
-Whether you or a loved one have been injured in an accident or just own a motorcycle this book is available to you.
+Whether you or a loved one has been injured in an accident or just own a motorcycle, this book is available to you.
 Finally, you can learn about motorcycle accidents in the comfort of your own home with no risk or obligation.
-However, this is a limited offer so to learn how to avoid an accident and costly mistakes get your copy of my book now while supplies last.
 For immediate assistance call 641-792-3595 and ask for Corey or one of our other motorcycle accident attorneys.